-SHA is updating this strategy to specify that it will use the Washington State Housing Finance Commission's Total Development Cost limits for Seattle and, if needed, TDC waiver process to establish reasonable cost limits for its Local Non-Traditional development and redevelopment activities that reflect Seattle's market conditions.
+SHA is updating this strategy to specify that it will use the Washington State Housing Finance Commission's Total Development Cost limits for Seattle and, if needed, TDC waiver process to establish reasonable cost limits that reflect Seattle's market conditions in lieu of HUD's TDC limits for all applicable activities including development, acquisition and rehabilitation of affordable housing using Public Housing or Local, Non-Traditional funding..

-As part of its affordable housing Cost Containment Policy, the Washington State Housing Finance Commission developed and established Total Development Cost limits based on robust third-party data that reflect differences in regions throughout the state and are reviewed annually.
+As part of its affordable housing Cost Containment Policy9, the Washington State Housing Finance Commission developed and maintains Total Development Cost limits based on robust third-party data that reflect differences in localities throughout the State of Washington, such as the City of Seattle, which are reviewed annually10.
+These TDC limits are inclusive of total residential project costs and all funding sources, reflecting the necessity of leveraging a multitude of resources needed to finance affordable housing for people with low incomes.

 WSHFC's waiver process is also robust.
 When a given project's costs are expected to exceed these limits, written justification paired with an estimate of the costs associated with each excessive cost factor (e.g. site conditions, site constraints, requirements of local jurisdictions) is required.
+Updated schedules of TDC limits and related policies, including waiver requirements and approval processes, are typically published annually at www.wshfc.org.